-Diversity and Core Values: My core value is equality.
-This comes easy for me given the fact that I am Chinese, and raised to think socially rather than individually, to think speak and act for the common rather than individual goods.
-I see my natural mildness, modesty and lack of egoistic self-assertiveness to be of great value in nursing—above all always staying calm and never getting one’s features ruffled.
-I very seldom get angry; and I do not see anger as a valuable or productive emotion, at least from my own experience and especially as a nurse.
+My core value is equality.
+This comes easy for me because I am Chinese and raised to think socially rather than individually, think, speak and act for the common rather than individual goods.
+I see my natural mildness, modesty, and lack of egoistic self-assertiveness as a great value in nursing, always staying calm and never getting one’s feathers ruffled.
+I seldom get angry, as I do not see anger as a valuable or productive emotion, at least from my own experience, especially as a nurse.

-I have now been living in the LA area, for the past 7 years.
-I thrive on the diversity and the vast uniqueness of international mixes of genes and cultures that I see around me, and the diversity of patients that I work with XXXX Hospital.
+I have now lived in the LA area for the past seven years.
+I thrive on the diversity and the vast uniqueness of international mixes of genes and cultures I see around me and the variety of patients I work with at XXXX Hospital.
 I only remember a handful of occasions that I have been subject to racist slurs or comments, and only once in the hospital.
-One new patient complained that his food was late and he asked me if I was American; I said no. He looked at me with contempt and suggested that his food was late because of the presence of foreigners on the hospital staff.
+One new patient complained that his food was late and asked if I was American; I said no. He looked at me with contempt and suggested that his food was late because of the presence of foreigners on the hospital staff.
 I was offended by what he said.
-But I understood that he was in pain and the nurse had told me that he sometimes gets confused.
-I told him that his meal was on the way and apologized for the inconvenience.
+But I understood that he was in pain, and the nurse had told me that he sometimes gets confused.
+I told him his meal was on the way and apologized for the inconvenience.
 Fortunately, the meal arrived right after that.
-I carefully cut his sandwich into small pieces and got everything ready for him to eat.
-He looked at me and said "okay, you may leave now".
+I carefully cut his sandwich into small pieces and prepared everything for him to eat.
+He looked at me and said, "Okay, you may leave now."
 I wished him a good day with a smile and then exited the room.

-Critical Thinking: I have always told myself that I should be neither overbearing nor servile.
-I understand that some patients are suffering greatly from their illness and they're likely to take it out on people around them, especially when they don't have much company.
-Thus, my core value in nursing is to always remain polite and respectful no matter what the circumstances—calm, cool, and collected.
-I see this as a necessary all though not a sufficient condition for the optimal exercise of critical thinking skills.
+I have always told myself that I should be neither overbearing nor servile.
+I understand that some patients suffer significantly from their illness and are likely to take it out on people around them, especially when they don't have much company.
+Thus, my core value in nursing is always to remain polite and respectful no matter the circumstances—calm, cool, and collected.
+I see this as a necessary but not a sufficient condition for the optimal exercise of critical thinking skills.
 One also needs to be able to think quickly.
 One night, I found my roommate—who I knew suffered from Type I Diabetes—lying unconscious on the floor.
-It is in this kind of situation that quick thinking is most called for, when lives are lost or saved in split seconds.
-Thus, I avoided what might be a first instinct for some, to go to her, try and rouse her, make some kind of determination first before calling 911.
-All I did was see her on the floor and the phone number was already ringing, almost by the time that my brain had processed the image.
-While I was waiting for the operator to take my call, I recalled how my roommate was working on her paper and did not have anything for dinner.
+In this situation, quick thinking is most called for when lives are lost or saved in split seconds.
+Thus, I avoided what might be the first instinct for some, to go to her, try and rouse her, and make some determination before calling 911.
+All I did was see her on the floor, and the phone number was already ringing almost by the time my brain had processed the image.
+While waiting for the operator to take my call, I recalled how my roommate was working on her paper and did not have anything for dinner.
 Therefore I suspected that she might have injected insulin on an empty stomach.

 After the medical personnel came and revived her, they asked me to give her some sweets.
 I already had the chocolate in one hand and the juice in the other.
-Being Chinese and thinking in a social context, always about group welfare and not about myself, helps me to stay ahead.
-For me this is the essence of critical thinking skills in nursing, planning ahead on behalf of patients.
+Being Chinese and thinking in a social context, always about group welfare and not about myself, helps me think creatively as a nurse, planning on behalf of patients.

-Nursing Goals: Diversity is a highlight of my career so far at our hospital particularly because, in addition to my other duties, I also serve as Mandarin interpreter when the need arises.
-I love helping and caring for sick people no matter which language I use but I feel needed and useful when I provide nursing care that is multilingual.
-Increasingly, I also find myself speaking some Spanish at the hospital since I have achieved a conversational level in this language as well and I am making rapid progress towards fluency.
-My goal is to attend first and foremost, as much as I can to the underserved in California, and many of them speak much more Spanish than English.
+Diversity is a highlight of my career at our hospital, mainly because, in addition to my other duties, I also serve as a Mandarin interpreter when the need arises.
+I love helping and caring for sick people no matter the language, but I feel needed and valuable when providing multilingual nursing care.
+Increasingly, I also speak some Spanish at the hospital since I have achieved a conversational level in this language and am making rapid progress toward fluency.
+My goal is to attend, first and foremost, as much as I can to the underserved in California, and most speak more Spanish than English.

-I feel that my undergraduate studies at UXXX in Linguistics and Psychology have provided me with a solid foundation for studying nursing and I am now taking my prerequisite classes at Santa Monica College to begin studying in your program at Johns Hopkins.
-I look forward to learning from my fellow students from all over the world and becoming increasingly aware of many important issues in global medicine.
-I have only been volunteering as a Nursing Assistant at XXXX Hospital since January of this year, 2015; but I have also been serving as Mandarin Interpreter since October of 2013.
-This suggests one of my special gifts that I will have to offer in the future if accepted into your distinguished program, nursing care in Mandarin.
+I feel that my undergraduate studies at UXXX in Linguistics and Psychology have provided me with a solid foundation for studying nursing, and I am now taking my prerequisite classes at Santa Monica College to begin studying in your program at XXXX.
+I look forward to learning from my fellow students worldwide and becoming increasingly aware of many essential issues in global medicine.
+I have only been volunteering as a Nursing Assistant at XXXX Hospital since January 2015, but I have also served as Mandarin Interpreter since October 2013.
+This suggests one of the unique gifts I will have to offer in the future if accepted into your distinguished program, nursing care in Mandarin.